leeprevost/pres_elect_US/README.md

 ![benford_facet](/img/benford_facet.jpg)

 # Closer Analysis of Benford at Digit Level
 **_Averages can hide the truth in a dataset._**   My next step was to isolate specific deviations from Benford expected at the digit and vote count levels.
-To do this, I flagged all election years and all candidate votes whose digit percent error was more than 2 standard deviations from the mean.
+To do this, I flagged all election years and all candidate votes whose digit percent error was more than 2 standard deviations (prob ~ 2%) from the mean.

 The [anomalous years](/tabs/benford_anomalous_years.xlsx) and candidate votes are:
 ![anomalous_years](/img/benford_problem_years.jpg).
 Even while the means of all digits seem low, these years and digit errors are fairly substantial relative to all the rest.